FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 ```

 ## ManageKML
-allow to post a set of geo information with attached metadata in tabular format
+allows to post a set of geo information with attached metadata in tabular format

 ![image](https://user-images.githubusercontent.com/60719165/125200108-d5a35400-e23f-11eb-934e-fc04210820c4.png)